WE PROVIDE WORKERS COMP SETTLEMENT LOANS IN 12-24 HOURS WITH NO CREDIT CHECK

 If you meet these 2 conditions then you need to be in an eligible state:

 These ARE THE ONLY STATES THAT ARE ELIGIBLE for workers comp loans:

-Alabama, Connecticut, Delaware, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Louisiana, Mississippi, Missouri, Montana, New Mexico, Oklahoma, Pennsylvania, South Carolina, South Dakota and Vermont
+Alabama, Alaska, Arizona, Connecticut, Delaware, District of Columbia, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Louisiana, Mississippi, Missouri, Montana, New Mexico, Oklahoma, Pennsylvania, Rhode Island, South Carolina, South Dakota, Vermont, Washington and Wyoming

-If the state you live in is NOT on the list above, you are ineligible for workers comp funding.
+If the state your worker’s comp case is in is NOT on the list above, you are ineligible for workers comp funding.

 ONE EXCEPTION: If, in addition to your WC case, you also have a separate 3rd party lawsuit (premises liability or product liability for example) that is being handled by either the same or a different lawyer, and there are serious injuries associated with it, we can usually fund against that case.

 Millions of Americans are injured on the job each year.
 When it happens, most rely on benefits from their state’s worker comp Insurance while they are recovering from their injuries.